CW-Logothetis/CW-Logothetis/README.md

 With a legal background and experience in the UK, Balkans, and Japan, I have a diverse set of soft skills: project management, adaptability to start-ups or cross-border and cross-functional teams, and collaboration with people from different countries and cultures.

-**I'm currently looking for a new front-end role, ideally with React or Svelte, but I'd be very happy to learn other frameworks, libraries and state management solutions.**
+**I write React or Svelte, but I'd be very happy to learn other frameworks, libraries and state management solutions.**
 <!--
 **CW-Logothetis/CW-Logothetis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.